 c.
 Union Council officers and Union Directorate representatives, selected as provided in Sections 2a (2), 2a (3), 7 and 8 of the Bylaws, shall serve for a term of approximately one year, from the close of the annual Council meeting to the close of the succeeding annual Council meeting.

+d.
+If any Council voting member is unable to complete their term of office after the first Council meeting of the appointment year (beginning May 1), their position must be reappointed as outlined in Section 2.
+The reappointment process must allow at least two weeks before taking effect, during which the new appointee must meet with the Executive Committee of Union Council for required training.

 8. The Union Directorate